gauravbhand1611/oms-documentation/documents/GLOSSARY.md

 Customer Service Representatives (CSRs) can utilize HotWax Commerce to get detailed visibility about the orders and perform actions accordingly as per the customer’s requests.

+## Delta
+Delta refers to the difference or adjustment in stock levels at a location or between two different systems caused by events, such as sales, returns, or transfers.
+It represents the change in inventory at a given location, which can be either positive or negative.

+**For Example**
+If a product had 10 units in stock and 3 units were sold, the delta is **-3**, reflecting the reduction in inventory.
+Similarly, if 5 more units are restocked, the delta is **+5**, reflecting the increase.

 ## Digital Gift Cards

 Digital gift cards, or e-gift cards, are virtual equivalents of physical gift cards.
 Customers receive them via email or text message along with a unique serial number that they can use to redeem the value stored in the card.
 When customers order a digital gift card on Shopify, the order is immediately auto-fulfilled, a serial number is assigned, and the value is loaded to activate the gift card.
 Consequently, when HotWax Commerce downloads that order from Shopify, it is automatically marked as "Completed".